-- shall support legislation that causes all statutory and regulatory educational mandates to sunset if sufficient funding is not provided to implement such mandates and requirements.
-Local school districts may choose to continue to implement the mandated programs voluntarily until such time that the General Assembly appropriates the funding necessary to cover the costs of the required programs.
+- Shall support legislation that causes all statutory and regulatory educational mandates to sunset if sufficient funding is not provided to implement such mandates and requirements.

 2.04 FUNDING SPECIAL EDUCATION PROGRAMS

-The Illinois Association of School Boards shall urge the Congress of the United States to adequately fund Public Law 94-142 (Individuals with Disabilities Education Act) commensurate with the mandates required by the Act:
+The Illinois Association of School Boards shall urge the Congress of the United States to adequately fund Public Law 94-142 (Individuals with Disabilities Education Act) commensurate with the mandates required by the Act; and:

-- shall seek changes in current practice to fund local districts for special education professional personnel at 51% of the prior year’s average salary for such professionals; and
+- Shall seek changes in current practice to fund local districts for special education professional personnel at 51% of the prior year’s average salary for such professionals;

 2.05 CORPORATE PERSONAL PROPERTY REPLACEMENT TAX